 La Bambola Viva’s Smile

-I caught my bird.
-The sweetest bird you ever seen.
-A blossom.
+I caught the sweetest bird you ever seen.
 She was young and kind.
 I took her smile and it was pure.
 Everybody knows that purity has haste.
-Didn’t you know that?
-I must go, ‘cause life is precious, spring is not forever, and tender blossoms are fragile.
-That is what Mona Elisa’s smile brought to within me.
+Life is precious, spring is not forever, and tender blossoms are fragile.
+That is what Bambola Viva’s smile brought to within me.
 Now when I remember spring, and every lovely thing, I will be remembering, the shadow of her smile, her lovely smile.

 4 Children For Sale